History of Slovenia: 1950s: industrialization

-In the late 1950s, Slovenia was the first of the Yugoslav republics to begin a process of relative pluralization.
-A decade of industrialisation was accompanied also by a fervent cultural and literary production with many tensions between the regime and the dissident intellectuals.
-From the late 1950s onward, dissident circles started to be formed, mostly around short-lived independent journals, such as Revija 57 (1957–1958), which was the first independent intellectual journal in Yugoslavia and one of the first of this kind in the Communist bloc, and Perspektive (1960–1964).
-Among the most important critical public intellectuals in this period were the sociologist Jože Pučnik, the poet Edvard Kocbek, and the literary historian Dušan Pirjevec.
+In the late 1950s, Slovenia was the first Yugoslav republic to begin relative pluralization.
+A decade of industrialisation followed, accompanied by cultural and literary production, leading to tensions between the regime and dissident intellectuals.
+From the late 1950s onward, dissident circles started to form, mostly around short-lived independent journals, such as Revija 57 (1957–1958), which was the first independent intellectual journal in Yugoslavia and one of the first of this kind in the Communist bloc, and Perspektive (1960–1964).
+Among the most important critics were sociologist Jože Pučnik, poet Edvard Kocbek, and literary historian Dušan Pirjevec.

+With further economic decentralization of Yugoslavia in 1965–66, Slovenia's domestic product was 2.5 times the average of Yugoslav republics.

-1960s: "Self-management"
+1960s: Self-management

-By the late 1960s, the reformist faction gained control of the Slovenian Communist Party, launching a series of reforms, aiming at the modernization of Slovenian society and economy.
-A new economic policy, known as workers self-management started to be implemented under the advice and supervision of the main theorist of the Yugoslav Communist Party, the Slovene Edvard Kardelj.
+By the late 1960s, the reformist faction gained control of the SCP and launching reforms aiming to modernize Slovenian society and economy.
+A new economic policy, known as workers self-management started to be implemented under the advice and supervision of the main theorist of the Yugoslav Communist Party, Slovene Edvard Kardelj.

-1970s-1980s: "Years of Lead"
+1970s: "Years of Lead"

+In the 1970s Slovenian Adria Airways took flight, mostly focused on the growing tourist industry.

 In 1973, this trend was stopped by the conservative faction of the Slovenian Communist Party, backed by the Yugoslav Federal government.
 A period known as the "Years of Lead" (Slovene: svinčena leta) followed.
 During this period, censorship and repression of the press and artists increased, while freedom of speech declined.
 Many people were jailed because of their political beliefs.

+Until the 1980s, Slovenia enjoyed relatively broad autonomy within the federation.
+It was the most liberal communist state in Europe, and the passport of the Yugoslavia Federation allowed Yugoslavs to travel to more countries than any other socialist country during the Cold War.
+Many people worked in western countries, which reduced unemployment at home.
+After Tito's death in 1980 when the economic and political situation in Yugoslavia became very strained.